 Assessing existing OT cyber risks is the first step for many operations to identify critical cyber threats and mitigation actions.
 Armed with that intel, organizations can then devise their OT cyber strategy and work towards achieving cyber resiliency—continuing operations in the face of a cyber attack.

-This incremental methodology underpins the philosophy MSi and our partners bring to our clients.
+This incremental methodology underpins the philosophy Mission Secure and our partners bring to our clients.
 Assess your assets, understand the critical risks, identify the traffic and devices across your OT network to establish a baseline of normal operations.
 Then lock it down.
 The last part is the most important—lock the OT network down to perform the functions needed and block everything else.

 Matching its patented technology, Mission Secure employs a client-centric approach across its platform solutions and cyber advisory services.
 “For cybersecurity to be successful, it must encompass more than just technology,” comments Ward.
 “Mission Secure prides itself on delivering exceptional technology as well as the service and human support required to help our clients.
 Your partner is often just as important as your tech.”